 Amarillo’s Murals Offer a Colorful Scavenger Hunt

 Vibrant in tone and colossal in scale, Amarillo’s impressive murals have turned the town into a sprawling outdoor gallery.
-Hop in your car and follow this map to see all 13 of these vast outdoor works, such as the GameQuest mural that depicts popular game characters in all their eight-bit glory and the magnificent HUMANkind, Be Both.
+Check out all 13 of these vast outdoor works, such as the GameQuest mural that depicts popular game characters in all their eight-bit glory and the magnificent HUMANkind, Be Both.
 Most of these murals are concentrated in the Route 66 Historic District and the downtown area, making it as easy as possible to cruise around to see them all.
 Pause for a second at each mural to take in all the details large and small, then head out to find the next of Amarillo’s amazing works of art.